xcarol/moviescout/README.md

 Run `flutter gen-l10n` to update the i18n generated files.

-### Shared Preferences
+### Shared Preferences (deprecated)

-The shared preferences are located at: _~/.local/share/com.xicra.moviescout_ folder.
+~~The shared preferences are located at: _~/.local/share/com.xicra.moviescout_ folder.~~

+### Isar

+Shared Preferences are not intended for huge data and a list of 1000 titles may reach 70MB which is even to much to hold in memory.

+Isar was adopted beacuse its easy to use and has power enough for the kind of queries needed by the app.

+**NOTE:** Each time TmdbTitle class changes its "Schema" i.e. the public attributes, the command `dart run build_runner build` has to be executed.
+It is also available running the script _flutter_tool.sh_  with _-i_ parameter

 ## Icons